-The notional amounts of contractual commitments do not represent exposure to credit risk.
 Credit risk associated with futures contracts is limited since all transactions are guaranteed by the exchange on which they are traded and daily cash settlements by all counterparties are required for changes in the market value of open contracts.
 The Company's purchased exchange issued options also possess low credit risk due to guarantee of performance by the issuing exchange.
-Negotiated contractual commitments, such as forwards, and certain OTC options possess greater exposure to credit risk since cash settlement is not normally required on a daily basis, and therefore, counterparty credit quality and the value of pledged collateral are essential elements in controlling the Company's risk.
+The credit quality of the exchanges and clearing houses with which the Company transacts is benefitting from robust collateral frameworks, strong member support and structural enhancements as well as intensified regulatory oversight.
+Negotiated contractual commitments, such as forwards, and certain OTC options possess greater exposure to credit risk since cash settlement is not always normally required on a daily basis, and therefore, counterparty credit quality and the value of pledged collateral are essential elements in controlling the Company's risk.